How to Protect Your Personal Information

 - We require vendors that provide services on our behalf to take appropriate steps to safeguard client information.
-We only provide these vendors with information we believe is necessary to fulfill their responsibilities and we prohibit them from using the information for any other purpose.
+We provide these vendors only with information we believe is necessary to fulfill their responsibilities, and we prohibit them from using the information for any other purpose.

 How to help protect yourself from identity thieves

 Hilliard Lyons will never send any type of communication requesting account numbers, passwords, or other personal information.
 If you are suspicious of any information you receive from us, please contact your Financial Consultant immediately.